sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

   <figcaption>You can try the API by clicking on "Execute"</figcaption>
 </figure>

-By exectuing this GET request we will get a list of all prediction overrides stored in the LDE instance.
+By executing this GET request we will get a list of all prediction overrides stored in the LDE instance.

 <figure markdown>
   ![Image title](images/PredcitionOverrides_docs_response.png){: align=left }